 Roots of Resilience provides the following professional supports:

-- Workshops: 2-day workshop for teachers/providers to strengthen their knowledge of trauma and resilience in children’s development, learn to use a trauma-lens, and plan and practice practical strategies for reflection and application to nurture resilience in themselves, children, and families.
+- Workshops (offering as Webinar series for 2020): Workshops for teachers/providers to strengthen their knowledge of trauma and resilience in children’s development, learn to use a trauma-lens, and plan and practice practical strategies for reflection and application to nurture resilience in themselves, children, and families.

 - Online course: 3-part online course that includes activities, readings, videos, case studies, reflections, and applied practices using a workbook.
-The course is self-paced, but participants also receive support from an instructor at Oregon State University.
+The course is self-paced and participants receive support from an instructor at Oregon State University.

 Roots of Resilience is based on the latest science of early childhood development, trauma, and resilience. emphasis on children ages 3-5 years, but the majority of the content and strategies are relevant for working with children from birth through 8 years of age and their families.